 Already, digitization has answered a more mundane question.
 Several years ago, the botany department lost track of a press sheet containing a purple fireweed collected in Yellowstone in 1883.
 The specimen was unremarkable except for the fact that it was collected by President Chester A. Arthur — it was the only object he contributed to the museum.
 So every few years, someone would wonder where it went.

 In December 2015, a few months into her gig at the conveyor belt, Safo spotted the delicate preserved flower and beneath it, Arthur's name.

-“We see a lot of really cool ones,” she said, then listed off famous names she'd seen inked onto faded labels: Roland Bonaparte, nephew of Napoleon; President Franklin Delano Roosevelt.
+“We see a lot of really cool ones,” she said, then listed off famous names she'd seen inked onto faded labels: Roland Bonaparte, grandnephew of Napoleon; President Franklin Delano Roosevelt.

 This too is part of the appeal of working on the belt.
 With 920,928 items digitized (as of Tuesday night), Safo and her colleagues have handled more specimens from the herbarium than anyone else in the botany department.
 It's given them a personal, tactile relationship with the collection, one that feels worth the long hours of tedious work.

 And it's not always dull.
 Safo and her fellow digitizers pass the time with music and conversation.
 They listen to podcasts.
 They race to see if they can beat past records for most items photographed.
 On a good day, they are as much like machines as the conveyor belt itself, their hands moving fluidly, each person's movements in perfect synchrony with those of her colleagues.